mvalipour/onetime-cli/README.md

 ## Contributing

+Found a bug or have an idea?
+[Open a new issue](https://github.com/mvalipour/onetime-cli/issues/new) and let's discuss it :)

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`